zacharyhenson/python-ardrone/README.md

 ```

 The drone's property `image` contains always the latest image from the camera.
+At present this is in the format of a numpy array with dimensions (width, height, 3).
+This may change in future.
 The drone's property `navdata` contains always the latest navdata.